-Do I have endometriosis?
-Endometriosis is a painful condition where the tissue that normally lines the uterus (endometrium), grows outside the uterus.
-This may be on the ovaries, pelvic sidewalls, fallopian tubes although it is rarely found spreading beyond the pelvic organs.
-Occasionally it may affect the bladder.
+Endometriosis is a painful condition whereby the tissue that normally lines the uterus (endometrium) grows outside the uterus.
+This may be on the ovaries, pelvic sidewalls and/or fallopian tubes, although it’s rarely found spreading beyond the pelvic organs.
+Occasionally, it may even affect the bladder.

 The tissue acts as if it is still in the uterus, so it follows the hormonal menstrual cycle – it thickens, breaks down and bleeds.
 The bleed can’t exit the body so it remains in the pelvis.
 It irritates the surrounding tissues, leading to scar tissue and adhesions.
 Adhesions are bands of fibrous tissue, that stick organs together or to the pelvic side wall.

-The bleeding in the pelvic cavity can cause severe pain, especially during the menstrual period, painful sex (dyspareunia), painful bowel/bladder movements.
-If the ovary is affected, an endometriotic cyst (chocolate cyst) may form.
-It is seen in women with infertility but it is not a direct cause of infertility in itself.
+The bleeding in the pelvic cavity can cause severe pain, especially during the menstrual period, sex and when going to the toilet.
+If an ovary is affected, an endometriotic cyst may form.
+This is often seen in women who suffer from infertility, although it’s not a direct cause of infertility in itself.

-There are four stages of Endometriosis, starting at I (mild) through to IV (severe).
-The severity of the endometriosis is not proportionate to the level of symptoms however, and the staging of the condition depends on where in the pelvis it is located and how widespread.
+There are four stages of endometriosis, starting at I (mild) through to IV (severe).
+However, the severity of the endometriosis does not correspond to the level of pain or other symptoms.
+The stage of endometriosis depends on where it is located in the pelvis and how widespread it is.

-- Infertility ( Endometriosis is not a cause for infertility but the after effects of endometriosis can)
+- Infertility (*endometriosis is not a cause for infertility but causes certain things that themselves can lead to infertility)

-Mr Penman has the expertise to diagnose endometriosis from the patient history, examination in clinic and usually a pelvic scan and laparoscopy may well be required.
-The laparoscopy is a minimally invasive surgical procedure performed under a general anaesthetic.
-This enables Mr Penman to see the stage of the condition and consider what the best form of treatment would be.
-This procedure is performed as a day case so no overnight stay is required for diagnosis.
+Dr Penman has the expertise to diagnose endometriosis from the patient history, in-clinic examination and, usually, a pelvic scan.
+A laparoscopy (minimally invasive surgical procedure performed under general anaesthetic with no need to stay overnight in hospital) may well be required.
+This enables Dr Penman to assess the stage of endometriosis, and consider what the best form of treatment would be.